-Once your rent has been set for your particular property, if it’s still not getting enquiries after a couple of weeks, implement a planned reduction in rent until you start to get enquiries.
+Once your rent has been set for your particular property and are still not getting enquiries after a couple of weeks, have a planned reduction in rent until you start to get enquiries.
 Once the enquiries start, chances are that you will find a tenant within the week.
-Don’t forget to take into consideration times, say over Christmas, when there are likely to be fewer people looking to move.
+Don’t forget to take into consideration times, say over Christmas, when there are likely to be less people looking to move.

 These are my five top tips to rent your property:

-1. Ensure your property is spotlessly clean: This only costs you some cleaning products and a little elbow grease.
-Alternatively, there are plenty of bond cleaning agency you can employ.
-It is amazing how old paintwork can be rejuvenated when all the marks are removed with a bit of ‘White Magic’.
+- Ensure your property is spotlessly clean: This only costs you some cleaning products and a little elbow grease.
+Alternatively, there is plenty of bond clean agencies you can employ.
+It is amazing how old paintwork can be rejuvenated when all the old marks are removed with a bit of ‘White Magic’.

-4. Professional Photos: Make sure your photos looks professional.
-Do not take photos when other tenant’s furniture is still in the property.
-You will get your money’s worth out of a professional photographer, especially if you have just renovated the property.
+- Professional Photos: Make sure your photos look professional.
+Do not take photos when other tenants’ furniture is still on the property.
+It is probably money well spent to have professional photos taken if you have just renovated the property.

 You should ensure that you have a timetable for normal renovations.
 Sometimes it is easiest to simply do a complete make-over with new paint, curtains and floor coverings.
-When the vacancy factor is high, this may be an opportune time to do all those ‘little jobs’ you put off at the end of each tenancy.
+Taking the opportunity when the vacancy factor is high, may be an opportune time to do all those ‘little jobs’ you put off at the end of each tenancy.